catamphetamine/farce/README.md

 // This navigation won't be performed. store.dispatch(Actions.push('/new/location'))

-// Disable the navigation blocker. removeNavigationBlocker()
+// Remove the navigation blocker. removeNavigationBlocker()

 // This navigation now will be performed.